-The Company contributes each year to a Pension Plan for its salaried employees the amount necessary to fund the Plan on a actuarially sound basis.
+The Company contributes each year to a Pension Plan for its salaried employees the amount necessary to fund the Plan on an actuarially sound basis.
 The amounts of these annual contributions are not included in the compensation table above.
 Pension benefits to be received from the Plan upon retirement are determined by an employee's five year final average annual compensation, length of service with the Company and age at retirement, subject to certain limitations imposed on a qualified retirement plan by the Internal Revenue Code.

 In 1991 the Company adopted a Supplemental Executive Retirement Plan (the "SERP") in order to restore to executives designated by the Compensation Committee of the Board of Directors the full benefits under the Pension Plan which would otherwise be restricted by certain limitations now imposed under the Internal Revenue Code.
 The SERP is unfunded, but the associated liability will be reflected on the Company's financial statement.
-No benefits under the Pension Plan or the SERP become vested until the earlier of (a) the participant's attainment of age 65, or (b) the completion of five or more years of vesting service (as defined under the Pension Plan referred to above).
+No benefits under the Pension Plan or the SERP become vested until the earlier of (a) the participant's attainment of age 65 or (b) the completion of five or more years of vesting service (as defined under the Pension Plan).
 With respect to the SERP, an executive can become vested upon the incurrence of a total and permanent disability while employed by the Company as determined by the Board of Directors or the Compensation Committee.
 The Compensation Committee also has the power to grant a participant vested status with respect to the SERP even if he does not meet the foregoing requirements.
+In December 1999 the SERP was amended to give Mr. Stine credit for 1.875 years of service for each year of actual service, to allow him to receive benefits calculated on the basis of up to 30 years of service instead of the 25-year maximum applicable to other participants and to impose an overall formula limit on his maximum monthly retirement benefit.
+Under the amendment, if Mr. Stine remains in the employ of the Company and retires at age 65, he would receive benefits based upon 30 years of service.